apache/kyuubi/docs/connector/spark/hudi.rst

 Dependencies
 ************

-The **classpath** of kyuubi spark sql engine with Hudi supported consists of
+The **classpath** of Kyuubi Spark SQL engine with Hudi supported consists of

-1. kyuubi-spark-sql-engine-\ |release|\ _2.12.jar, the engine jar deployed with Kyuubi distributions
+1. kyuubi-spark-sql-engine-\ |release|\ _2.12.jar, the engine jar deployed with a Kyuubi distribution
-2. a copy of spark distribution
+2. a copy of Spark distribution
 3. hudi-spark<spark.version>-bundle_<scala.version>-<hudi.version>.jar (example: hudi-spark3.2-bundle_2.12-0.11.1.jar), which can be found in the `Maven Central`_

 In order to make the Hudi packages visible for the runtime classpath of engines, we can use one of these methods: